MalindaWMD/expt-blockchain-in-golang/README.md

 - Implement addresses and transactions.
     - :white_check_mark: Address generation(withtin the app for now).
         *Basic version for now.
 Wallets should be implemented.*
+        - Addresses are saved in a db(for now).
+        - Private keys are encrypted before stoting.
     - :white_check_mark: Basic transactions setup.
     - Signing transactions.
 - Transaction verification.(In the mining process for now)